Amazon Fire TV Stick 4K vs. 3rd Gen

 |Picture Quality||Up to 4K Ultra HD with support for HDR, HDR 10, HDR10+, HLG, Dolby Vision||Up to 1080p Full HD with support for HDR, HDR 10, HDR10+, HLG|

-Amazon Fire TV Stick (3rd Gen 2021) vs. Fire TV Stick 4K: It comes down to 4K
+Amazon Fire TV Stick 4K vs. 3rd Gen: It comes down to 4K

-We've already highlighted the similarities between the Fire TV Stick (3rd Gen 2021n) vs. Fire TV Stick 4K.
+We've already highlighted the similarities between the Fire TV Stick (3rd Gen) vs. Fire TV Stick 4K.
 Sure, the 4K version is slightly larger and has just a little bit more RAM packed in, but that's really not much to write home about.

-When trying to decide whether you should upgrade, it's actually a few pretty simple questions.
+When trying to decide whether you should upgrade to one of the best streaming devices for your home, it's actually a few pretty simple questions.
 Do you need or want 4K video playback?
 Or are you okay with just having 1080p video?
 Is 4K worth an extra $10 or so?

-Sales from retailers notwithstanding, there's typically a $10 difference between the Fire TV Stick (3rd Gen 2021) and Fire TV Stick 4K.
-That's really not a lot, especially considering that an extra $10 unlocks 4K playback, Dolby Vision support, and a bit more RAM.
-So we would say that the extra $10 is worth it unless your existing television is just a spare or doesn't even have 4K playback available.
+Sales from retailers notwithstanding, there's typically a $5-$10 difference between the Fire TV Stick (3rd Gen) and Fire TV Stick 4K.
+That's really not a lot, especially considering that an extra few dollars unlock 4K playback, Dolby Vision support, and a bit more RAM.
+So we would say that the extra cost is worth it unless your existing television is just a spare, or doesn't even have 4K playback available.